PayID is a payment method that replicates the speed of cash and is available in the internet or mobile banking of more than 90 financial institutions.

 As well as replicating the speed of cash, PayID is helpful for customers or businesses wishing to avoid physically handling money, because payments are made by the paying customer within their mobile banking app on their own device.

 In recent weeks, we’ve seen an increase in small businesses promoting PayID on social media as an alternative to cash, particularly restaurants and cafes, hairdressers, services like mobile dog washing and charities, who need to pivot quickly to meet the challenges of COVID-19.

 One such business is the Mandarin Palace in Burnie Tasmania who was forced to change overnight from an eat-in restaurant to fulfilling takeaway and delivery orders only.
-The owner, Rita Wong, needed to find a fast and simple way to enable cashless payments, so she created a PayID linked to her
+The owner, Rita Wong, needed to find a fast and simple way to enable cashless payments, so she created a PayID linked to her business account.

 Now, when people ring or send a Facebook message with an order, she gives them her PayID and asks customers to pay it within their mobile banking app.
 When Rita gets a notification from her banking app that the money has gone into her account, she can be 100% confident she can deliver the order.